tommiahonen/ais-simulator/README.md

 Both of these things you can do from the AIS-simulator admin page at http://localhost:8080/.

-# Connecting to simulator
+# Connecting to simulator from client

 Once the AIS-simulator is up and running clients can connect to it using port 8040 e.g. http://localhost:8040/.

-# REST Interface
+# REST interface

 The admin page for the AIS-simulator server uses a REST interface to communicate with/configure the AIS-simulator server itself.
 The OpenAPI specification for that REST interface is available at http://localhost:8080/openapi.